 Technical problems require a different approach.
 We are often asked to brainstorm technical ideas that either need to navigate around existing intellectual property (IP) or create new IP in an already crowded IP landscape.
 Even when a client is unable to provide concise IP direction or even a cursory IP search at the brainstorming stage, we prefer to get a basic understanding of the landscape ourselves.
 Trawling an IP landscape with tools such as Google Patents can identify early idea barriers and idea catalysts for technical problems.

-In our initial interactions with Jacuzzi, we did a lot of listening to understand their perspective.
+In our initial interactions with this client, we did a lot of listening to understand their perspective.
 This product would be their first venture into this bathing segment.
-Hydro therapy was a core Jacuzzi competency so providing convenient and effective pain relief with water became the shared problem opportunity for our brainstorming efforts.
+Hydro therapy was a core competency for their company so providing convenient and effective pain relief with water became the shared problem opportunity for our brainstorming efforts.
 Our next task was to provide useful problem framing to focus and inspire our brainstorm team.

 2. Problem Framing

 How a problem is framed influences the breadth of your solutions.
 I’m not sure if Steve Jobs was a great brainstormer, but when other companies were centering their efforts on innovating a better MP3 player, Apple approached the problem from a higher perspective.
 By thinking about ‘why’ people would want to use their music player, they were able to innovate the supporting ecosystem of iTunes that integrated seamlessly with their iPod.